 The origin name of the island according to local interpretation means, the island of the reddish-brown eagle.
 It is even possible to see a landmark sculpture of an eagle as the symbol of Langkawi at Dataran Helang (Eagle Square) in Kuah.

 Langkawi is also a duty-free paradise so, many come here for shopping.
-It is a good opportunity to buy global brands chocolate and other things at a really good price.
+It is a good opportunity to buy global brands of chocolate and other things at a really good price.

 Even though it is an island, Langkawi has so much to do and so much to see that is impossible to be bored.
-There’s room for all family on the island as the variety of activities can please everyone.
+There’s room for all families on the island as the variety of activities can please everyone.

 1.Kilim Geopark and Mangroves

 If you are a nature lover you definitely have to check Kilim Geopark, also known as Kilim Karst Geoforest Park.
 Maybe this is one of the most searched natural attractions in Langkawi.
-Normally people join a day tour that included the Geopark, the Mangroves and other points in Langkawi.
+Normally people join a day tour that included the Geopark, the Mangroves, and other points in Langkawi.

 We are always looking for this kind of activities nature related.
 So, we did a daily tour with some local friends we meet.
 We just show up at Kilim Jetty (where the tours begin) and the guys from Natasha’s Mangrove Nature Tour were there to help us with all the process.